Are You a Legal Professional?

 Saving Money on Business Insurance

-All businesses need insurance; however, you do not need to insure against everything.
-If you did, you probably couldn't afford to stay in business.
 The following ten ideas should help you find and save money on the right kind of insurance for your business.

 1. Prioritize.
 Determine what insurance your local laws and your lease mandate, then pinpoint the additional kinds of losses common to your particular business.
 Take a complete inventory of all of your business property and determine the value and whether it is worth insuring.
 Don't insure against highly unlikely events.